King Benjamin

-In the Book of Mormon, King Benjamin, son of the first King Mosiah, is the second Nephite king to rule over Zarahemla.
+In the Book of Mormon, King Benjamin, son of King Mosiah I, is the second and penultimate Nephite king to rule over Zarahemla.
 He is considered a king and a prophet and acts as both a spiritual and governmental leader.
-He is most associated with a speech to the people which begins in the second chapter of the Book of Mosiah and idealizes the life of a yeoman farmer.
+He is most associated with his speech to the people in the second chapter of the Book of Mosiah, which idealizes the life of a yeoman farmer.

 Synopsis

-Benjamin is the son of Mosiah, a Nephite king who reigned in the land of Zarahemla and whom Benjamin succeeds, going on to lead the Nephites as both a king and a prophet.
+Benjamin is the son of King Mosiah I, a Nephite king who reigned in the land of Zarahemla and whom Benjamin succeeds, going on to lead the Nephites as both a king and a prophet.
+After becoming king, Benjamin received the Small Plates of Nephi from Amaleki, a Nephite record keeper and the last person to write in the small plates.
+With no descendants, Amaleki gave the small plates to King Benjamin, who believed Amaleki to be "a just man before the Lord".
+Near the end of his life, Benjamin gives a speech handing over the position of king to his son King Mosiah II, who would be the final Nephite king.

 Textual history

-In the printer's manuscript and 1830 edition of the Book of Mormon, the text of Mosiah 21:28 and Ether 4:1 narrate, respectively, Ammon telling Limhi that king Benjamin has a gift for the miraculous translation of texts, and Mormon noting that Benjamin kept in his possession Jaredite records, specifically the writings of the Brother of Jared.
-In the 1837 edition of the Book of Mormon, Mosiah 21:28 is emended (probably by Joseph Smith) so instead of Benjamin, the text states Mosiah.
-For the 1849 Latter-day Saint edition, apostle Orson Pratt edited Ether 4:1 to similarly replace Benjamin with Mosiah.
-The Reorganized Church of Jesus Christ of Latter Day Saints' (later renamed to Community of Christ) 1908 and 1953 editions of the Book of Mormon leave the name Benjamin in Ether 4:1 but include a parenthetical Mosiah? to suggest the text might be supposed to read Mosiah rather than Benjamin.
+In the printer's manuscript and 1830 edition of the Book of Mormon, the text of details explorer Ammon telling King Limhi that King Benjamin has a gift for the miraculous translation of texts, while narrates the Prophet Mormon noting that King Benjamin kept Jaredite records, specifically the Brother of Jared's writings, in his personal possession.
+However, in the 1837 edition of the Book of Mormon, Mosiah 21:28 has been emended (probably by Joseph Smith himself) to read that Mosiah is the one with the miraculous gift of translation.
+Similarly, for the 1849 Latter-day Saint edition, apostle Orson Pratt edited Ether 4:1 to also replace Benjamin with Mosiah as being the one with the Jaredite records.
+The Reorganized Church of Jesus Christ of Latter Day Saints' (now known as the Community of Christ) 1908 and 1953 editions of the Book of Mormon leave the name Benjamin in Ether 4:1 but include a parenthetical (Mosiah?) to suggest the text might be supposed to read Mosiah instead of Benjamin.

 Interpretations

 Speech

-Donald Parry reports that Benjamin's speech is "one of the most influential sermons" from the Book of Mormon.
+Donald Parry writes that Benjamin's speech is "one of the most influential sermons" from the Book of Mormon.
 In his speech, Benjamin urges his audience to accept communal responsibility for collective material wellbeing.
-G. St. John Stott compares Benjamin's economic ideal to the "by 1830… old-fashioned" agricultural "yeoman dream, in which economic independence and a modest standard of living defined one's ambition".
+G. St. John Stott compares Benjamin's economic ideal to the "by 1830... old-fashioned" agricultural "yeoman dream, in which economic independence and a modest standard of living defined one's ambition".
 Benjamin lives by his own manual labor and doesn't try to accumulate wealth.